What is conversational AI?

 1. Trust in momentum not magic

 There are lots of reasons why customer service chatbots fail, but the good news is, you can avoid them.
 Many of the reasons involve focusing on the wrong things or having a skewed expectation of what conversational AI can do for you.
 AI isn’t magic, even if it looks like it at times.
 It’s important to go into this knowing your agents and your expert customer knowledge are key to the process.
-Avoid relying solely on AI or automation to improve customer service and, together with AI, you can transform your operations.
+Avoid relying solely on AI or automation to improve customer service and, together with AI, you can make best use of all the opportunities to transform your operations.

 2. Get your APIs in order

 Having your AI assistant take on all your routine and repetitive queries, so your support agents can focus on more high-value tasks cuts the pressure on your teams, your contact volumes and your costs.
 Link it up to all your favourite apps and platforms and it can do so much more for you than send out information.
-Your AI assistant can handle transactions and carry out tasks that help customers and your teams, but you need APIs to do it, so make sure you understand why APIs matter to maximise your strides.
+Your AI assistant can handle transactions and carry out tasks that help customers and your teams, but you need an API (Application Programming Interface) to do it, so make sure you understand why APIs matter to maximise your strides.

 3. Be sure you can scale